 Cory first solidified her love of the natural world playing in the wilderness of the West while earning her B.A. in Chemistry and Biochemistry from the University of Colorado.
 After eschewing the life of lab rat and an indoor office, she returned to graduate school at Antioch University New England for a Master’s Degree in Environmental Studies and Science Teacher Certification.
 Over the last 10+ years Cory has worked as a place-based educator both in schools and with the greater community, striving to bring the wonder of nature to students of all ages.
 When not out in the woods, you can find her spending time with her children, skiing, biking and tending her garden and chickens.

-Rachel teaches middle school science at Barstow Memorial School, getting her students outside often to learn and explore.
+Rachel currently teaches high school science at Otter Valley Union High School and before that was the middle school science teacher at Barstow Memorial School in Chittenden, VT.
+She finds every opportunity she can to get her students outside to learn and explore.
 She enjoys connecting school and community in her instruction – like the integrated unit she taught on the local watershed with students researching the Flood of ’47 and then Hurricane Irene’s impact, OR the unit she and the middle school team led on Forest Ecology.
 Rachel and her family spend lots of time in their garden, in their kayaks, and playing in the brook in their own backyard.

 Todd is a Financial Advisor with Greenvest in Vermont, an investment firm that specializes in socially and environmentally responsible investing.
 Before this he was an independent financial writer for the investment, insurance and banking industries for more than 25 years.
 Todd is married to Cathy, a Barbara Brennan Healing Science Practitioner, and has two sons, Craig & Keith.
 Cathy and Todd are avid organic gardeners and environmentalists/conservationists who see Four Winds as a natural extension of their belief that nature is the best teacher.